-As highlighted in the August 2023 UK National Risk Register, preventing disruption to the financial services sector is a key concern to the UK's national interests.
-With the financial sector heavily reliant on technology that could be vulnerable to quantum computing-enabled attacks, and with the UK's international competitors investing heavy in quantum technology, HM Government must work closely with the financial services sector to build capability and transition to Quantum Safe, UK's National Quantum Strategy.
+As highlighted in the August 2023 UK National Risk Register, preventing disruption to the financial services sector is of key importance to the UK's national interests.
+With the financial sector heavily reliant on technology that could soon be vulnerable to quantum computing-enabled attacks (thanks in part to the UK's international competitors investing heavy in quantum technology), the UK Government must work closely with financial services to both build capability and to transition the sector to Quantum Safe.

-In March 2023 the UK Government's Department for Science, Innovation and Technology (DSIT) released Its National Quantum Strategy.

-The vision aims to establish the UK as a preeminent quantum-driven economy by the year 2033.
-This strategic ambition envisions a robust quantum sector that seamlessly integrates quantum technologies into the very core of the nation's forthcoming digital infrastructure and advanced manufacturing capabilities.
-This approach is poised to contribute to economic growth, enhance societal resilience, and usher in a prosperous era.
+The UK's most significant move in this space came in March 2023, when the Department for Science, Innovation and Technology (DSIT) released the Government's National Quantum Strategy.
+With an vision of establishing the UK as a preeminent quantum-driven economy by the year 2033, this strategy aims to build a robust quantum sector that seamlessly integrates quantum technologies into the very core of the nation's forthcoming digital infrastructure and advanced manufacturing capabilities.
+Such an approach would contribute to economic growth, enhance societal resilience, and potentially usher in a new era of innovation.

-In line with this vision, a substantial investment of £2.5 billion has been proposed for the advancement of quantum technologies within the UK over the next ten years, commencing from 2024.
+In line with this vision, a substantial investment of £2.5 billion has been proposed for the advancement of UK-based quantum technologies over the next ten years, starting in 2024.
 This allocation represents a considerable augmentation of current public investments and is geared towards triggering an additional £1 billion in private investment.

-The overarching objectives of this comprehensive program encompass the following:
+The overarching objectives of the strategy encompass:

-Cultivating quantum science and engineering excellence: The intent is to position the UK at the forefront of quantum science and engineering globally, thereby enriching the nation's expertise and skill base in this transformative field.

-Enabling quantum enterprise: A strategic push to make the UK the preferred destination for quantum-focused businesses is evident.
-This will involve fostering a vibrant quantum ecosystem, integrating the nation into the international supply chain, and drawing in both global investors and top-tier talent.
+- Cultivating quantum science and engineering excellence: The intent is to position the UK at the forefront of quantum science and engineering globally, thereby enriching the nation's expertise and skill base in this transformative field. - Enabling quantum enterprise: A strategic push to make the UK the preferred destination for quantum-focused businesses.
+This will involve fostering a vibrant quantum ecosystem, integrating the nation into the international supply chain, and drawing in global investors and top-tier talent.

-Propelling quantum adoption: The strategy seeks to drive the widespread implementation of quantum technologies across the UK landscape.
-The ultimate goal is to yield substantial economic and societal benefits, all while augmenting the country's national security apparatus.

-Instituting robust regulatory frameworks: The strategy acknowledges the necessity of well-defined national and international regulations that guide the ethical deployment of quantum technologies.
+- Propelling quantum adoption: The strategy seeks to drive the widespread implementation of quantum technologies across the UK.
+The ultimate goal is to yield substantial economic and societal benefits, all while augmenting the country's national security apparatus. - Instituting robust regulatory frameworks: The strategy acknowledges the necessity of welldefined national and international regulations that guide the ethical deployment of quantum technologies.
 This framework also serves to safeguard the UK's capabilities and national security interests.